Mitch Marner: Major junior

 Despite receiving a scholarship offer from the University of Michigan, Marner elected to sign with the London Knights, who selected him with their first round pick in the 2013 Priority Selection.

-Marner had a strong rookie season with the Knights, registering 59 points in 64 games and was the runner-up for the OHL rookie of the year, behind Travis Konecny.
+Marner had a strong rookie season with the Knights, registering 59 points in 64 games and was the runner-up for the OHL Rookie of the Year, behind Travis Konecny.

 During the 2014–15 season, Marner played superbly alongside linemate Max Domi.
 As the season progressed, Marner was consistently included as one of the top prospects in the 2015 NHL entry draft, being listed as a definite top ten pick, if not top five.
-He would lead the league in scoring for most of the season until Dylan Strome of the Erie Otters recorded six points in the final game of the season, bumping Marner to second.
-As reward for his outstanding sophomore season, Marner was named to the OHL First All-Star team and awarded the Jim Mahon Memorial Trophy as the OHL's highest scoring right wing player.
+He led the league in scoring for most of the season until Dylan Strome of the Erie Otters recorded six points in the final game of the season, bumping Marner to second.
+As reward for his outstanding sophomore season, Marner was named to the Ontario Hockey League (OHL) First All-Star team and awarded the Jim Mahon Memorial Trophy as the OHL's highest scoring right wing player.
 Marner was selected fourth overall by the hometown Toronto Maple Leafs in the 2015 draft.

 On July 28, 2015, the Leafs signed Marner to a three-year, entry-level contract.